by Nebula Haze

 These red stems were caused by transplant shock and overall stress, but the clone just needed some TLC and time to grow out of it.

-Truely purple stems are often caused by genetics
+Truly purple stems are often caused by genetics

-If you believe there is a nutrient problem with your cannabis plant, for example if your plant is also growing slowly or the leaves are discolored, then the plant may be suffering from…
+If you believe there is a nutrient problem with your cannabis plant, for example, if your plant is also growing slowly or the leaves are discolored, then the plant may be suffering from…

 - Magnesium deficiency can cause purple stems.
 A good cannabis-friendly nutrient system has a significant amount of magnesium, but if you’re using very soft water, or RO water, you may need to add a Cal-Mag to your nutrient regimen.

-- Humidity – very high or low humidity can stress plants (especially young seedlings)
+- Humidity – Very high or low humidity can stress plants (especially young seedlings)

 - Other types of stress such as light burn, transplant shock, or overwatering can trigger red stems

 - Sometimes you’ll never know why and plants just grow out of it 🙂